fogus/spiel/_posts/2014-12-30-12-icehouse-games.markdown

  * Minimax: a 2p engine-building game
  * A tile-laying game using pyramids and Iota cards

 ...but in every case writing out the rules and/or play-testing exposed some deep flaw (boring being the most prevalent).
 Additionally, you'll notice that about half of the games listed are derivative.
 One thing that I've found is that it's super-easy to take a game that already exists and "adapt" it to pyramids.
 However, often I've found that the vehicle of the pyramids doesn't always fit the original game.
-Instead, either the derivation doesn't work at all or the pyramids themselves inform a mutation of the original design to the exent that it's practically a new game (e.g. Malice above).
+Instead, either the derivation doesn't work at all or the pyramids themselves inform a mutation of the original design to the extent that it's practically a new game (e.g. Malice above).
 I think that this is likely the most important lesson that I've learned in the past year.
 That is, if you're designing an Icehouse game then listen to the pyramids... they'll help guide you, and wow are they lovely guides indeed.

 ## Play-testing is a pain for all involved